Case Interview Structure and MECE Framework Practice

 Why case structure and case frameworks are not the same thing, and how to use frameworks as a starting point instead of a memorized script.

-4FundamentalsClarifying Questions in Case Interviews: What to Ask
+3FundamentalsClarifying Questions in Case Interviews: What to Ask and Examples

-Master the first 2 minutes of a case interview.
-Covers clarifying questions, structuring the problem, and how to open your case in a way that signals top-tier candidate quality.
+Master the first 2 minutes of a case interview: clarifying questions, structuring the problem, and opening in a way that signals top-tier quality.

 Master case interview frameworks with our complete guide.
 Learn profitability, 3Cs, 4Ps, Porter's Five Forces, and M&A strategies to structure answers like a consultant.